 Section 10: Specific M.Y.F.A. financial matters shall be detailed below:

-a) League Fees are set at $55 per player; $45 each for two siblings; $35 each for three siblings; $25 each for four siblings.
-The price for a fifth or sixth sibling is free.
+a) League Fees are set at $55 per player; $45 each for two siblings; the price for a third or fourth sibling is free.

 c) MYFA Fee Waiver Scholarships can be awarded based on legitimate need and must be approved by the affirmative vote of three-fifths of the MYFA board members.
 Up to five scholarships per year and only 1 per team.

 d) League Fees must be turned in by the date specified by the MYFA board with the accompanying MYFA Fee form (Generally July 1st).
 League Fees that are not turned in by the due date are subject to a $100 late fee.
 League fees that are turned in over one week late will be subject to a $200 late fee and 1 game suspension of the head coach.

 ARTICLE 8: EQUIPMENT

 Section 1: All equipment owned by M.Y.F.A. shall be stored in a secured location.
 If any equipment is to be stored in any other location, the Board must approve it.

 Section 2: The President and Vice President shall have access to the equipment at all times.